 If you’re working out hardcore, are super sore and aren’t making all the gains you want, you’re doing it wrong.
 What?
 You may think that the more you work out, the better you’ll become, but that is not always the case.
 Even the most elite athletes need muscle relief in order to continue performing at their best.
-These athletes turn to stretching machines to help them excel for the next day or the next workout.
+These athletes turn to stretching machine to help them excel for the next day or the next workout.

 Actually, there are numerous things active people and athletes can do to relieve their sore muscles and restore their bodies.
 In this article, we will discuss the best ways to restore your body via stretching machines.
-We will also discuss the latest research behind stretching, types of stretching and what products to consider if you are looking for a stretching machine for your home.
+We will also discuss the latest research behind stretching, types of stretching and what products to consider if you are looking for a stretch machine for your home.
 Also, don’t forget to read our sample stretch workout that you can implement into your next fitness day.
 You’ll thank us!

 The Science Behind Shredding Muscle